 The Company's Board of Directors is responsible for overseeing management and the business and affairs of the Company, which includes the oversight of risk.
 This oversight is conducted at the Board level as well as through the Audit Committee, which oversees the Company's systems of internal control over financial reporting, accounting, legal compliance and risk management, and the Compensation Committee, which reviews compensation arrangements in an effort to, among other things, ensure that they do not encourage unnecessary or excessive risk taking.
 The Board as a whole has responsibility for overseeing management's handling of the Company's strategic and operational risks.
 As appropriate throughout the year, senior management reports to the Board the risks that it believes may be material to the Company, including those disclosed in the Company's Annual Report on Form 10-K and other reports filed with the SEC.
 The goal of these processes is to achieve serious and thoughtful Board-level attention to the nature of the material risks faced by the Company and the adequacy of the Company's risk management processes and systems.
-While the Board recognizes that the risks which the Company faces are not static and that it is not possible to identify or mitigate all risk and uncertainty all of the time, the Board believes that the Company's approach to managing its risks provides the Board with the proper foundation and oversight perspective with respect to management of the material risks facing the Company.
+While the Board believes that the company's approach to managing its risks provides the Board with the proper foundation and oversight perspective with respect to management of the material risks facing the Company.